AppAnalysis-BGSU/DynamicAnalysis/FAQ.md

 ### Q1.
-Do we obtain same list of system calls on running the same android application again?
+Do we obtain the same list of system calls on running the same android application again?

 > As per official documentation, `Running monkey with a same seed value generates the same sequence of events.` We expected same seed value will thus generate same events and thus same list of system calls.
 However, **experiment shows it is not the case.**